-Judging by its ingredients alone, Nutro Natural Choice Grain Free looks to be an average canned dog food.
+Judging by its ingredients alone, Nutro Natural Choice Grain Free Limited Ingredient Diet looks like an above average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Free of any plant-based protein boosters, this looks like the profile of a canned food containing a below average amount of meat.
+When you consider the protein-boosting effect of the brewers yeast and potato protein found in the two other recipes, this looks like the profile of a wet product containing a below-average amount of meat.

-Nutro Natural Choice Grain Free is a meat-based canned dog food using a below-average amount of turkey or fish as its main source of animal protein, thus earning the brand 3 stars.
+Nutro Natural Choice Grain Free is a meat-based canned dog food using a below-average amount of turkey, lamb or fish as its main sources of animal protein, thus earning the brand 3 stars.

 Those looking for a similar kibble product from the same company may wish to visit our review of Nutro Natural Choice Grain Free dry dog food.